TeamDev-IP/DotNetBrowser-Examples/blog/HowToGeneratePdf/README.md

     dotnet run
     ```

-    The PDF file will appear in this directory.
+    The generated PDF file will appear in this directory.

 ## Related reading